This past summer I spent a lot of time thinking about gutters.

 I have had this argument many times and I stand behind my position.
 Downspouts are not an architectural detail on a house or a building.
 Don’t highlight them in an unrelated colour or change the colour of a downspout halfway down it, even if it it crosses a colour that is different.
 Keep it simple and let the details of the house shine.

 And for goodness sake do not ever paint the downspouts while they are on the house.
-I drove by the below house this summer and was so shocked that a professional painter (he even had is sign on display in front of the house) had done this, I had to stop and take a picture.
+I drove by the below house this summer and was so shocked that a professional painter (he even had a sign on display in front of the house) had done this, I had to stop and take a picture.
 This is how to get your house featured in my Not So Nice in My Neighbourhood series.